alwaysgreenhq/alwaysgreen/examples/demos/algorithmic_challenges/README.md

 The demo includes a GitHub Actions workflow (`auto-fix-ci.yml`) that:

 - Runs tests on every PR
-- Automatically invokes Nova when tests fail
+- Automatically invokes AlwaysGreen when tests fail
 - Creates a fix PR with all corrections
 - Comments on the original PR with status

-This demonstrates how Nova can be integrated into your CI/CD pipeline for automatic test fixing.
+This demonstrates how AlwaysGreen can be integrated into your CI/CD pipeline for automatic test fixing.